solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 Implementation is where the stuff that developers love happens.
 There are numerous ways to improve security or fail bad at this phase.
 Most important thing will be your developers security awareness.
 Many of the security issues are more or less stuff that nobody came to think about.
 Yes, I mean the OWASP Top 10 stuff like SQL injections.
 One thing you need to understand about developers is that they love to solve problems.
 So normal trick is to try to dress security requirements as a solvable problems like "make sure that all input is sanitized against sql injections" and "make sure that all output is sanitized against XSS".
 This is important but of course covers only one problem at a time and it will become a pretty exhaustive list to implement all over again in every project.
 Often times more eye-pairs for the same problem will help in finding loopholes in your security design.

-As a software developer and security enthusiastic I could go on forever on this topic but more or less I will just b put a list here things that you should consider:
+As a software developer and security enthusiastic I could go on forever on this topic but more or less I will just put a list here things that you should consider:
 * Know or setup secure coding practices for your language and frameworks
 * Validate all the 3rd party libraries you take in
 * Fail securely